mmochtak/jekyll-now/_posts/2021-01-3-sentenceR.md

 ~~~

 ## Final Remarks
 The package is still under development (current version is 0.0.1) so feel free to report any bugs or weird behavior.
-Feel free to contact me if standard GitHub channels are not suitable for you via my [personal website](https://mochtak.com).
+Also, feel free to contact me if standard GitHub channels are not suitable for you via my [personal website](https://mochtak.com).
 If used in your research, please cite it as:

 > Mochtak, Michal (2021): sentenceR: Language-Agnostic Sentence Tokenization for Low-Resourced Languages.
 URL: https://github.com/mmochtak/sentenceR/